Elkhorn Creek Lodge

 The “Torture” Memo; Barry’s Monica Lewinsky

-Posted in obama by mountainmusings on April 24, 2009
+Posted in obama by Eugene Podrazik on April 24, 2009

 War and tortue should be subjects abhorrent to those who value the protections and benefits of a constitutional republic and the rights secured by the Bill of Rights.
 We carefully parse the law to the nth degree in every capital punishment case.
 It may take ten or more years to bring such a case to its conclusion with the execution of a criminal.
 But, a single soldier with an automatic weapon or machine gun, a pilot releasing a cluster bomb, can kill more people in a mere instant than our criminal justice system will do in ten years of executing criminals.